 If you aren’t listening to your local radio stations then you are missing a dynamic connection with the community.

-You could say it is my job, sure I am bias- I work for the radio station!
-But I would also say it is the way life is- and its a little backwards!
+You could say it is my job, sure I am bias I work for the radio station, but maybe life is a little backwards!

 In my teenage years I blamed people (the adults) for messing things up.
 The news was bad and was appalled by it.
 My hope was to be part of the solution.

-In my twenties there was no solution in site.
+In my twenties and thirties there was no solution in sight.
 Life was difficult and I complained.
 I had no time to do anything about it and no time for news.

-My new goal: find out as much as I can about what is going on, share it, offer my view, rely on others to do the same!
+My new goal: find out as much as I can about what is going on, share it, offer my view, and rely on others to do the same.

-I don’t want to go into my forties disenchanted and bitter with the system because I won’t go quietly and I certainly will have a lot of company!
+I don’t want to go into my fifties and sixties disenchanted and bitter with the system because I won’t go quietly and I certainly will have a lot of company!